iBotPeaches/PandaLove/readme.md

 32. `php artisan serve`
 33. Click the GooglePlus sign in button on top navigation.
 34. (The first user to sign in automatically becomes admin)
-35. Sign in with GoogleAccount, this should prompt the sign in you made on step 23-30.
+35. Sign in with GoogleAccount, this should prompt the sign in you made on previous steps.
 36. Now go to `/usercp` via gear icon in navigation.
 37. Add gamertag (assuming you play Xbox One - Destiny) to Destiny section.
 38. Add gamertag (assuming you play Xbox One - Halo5) to Halo 5 section.